The short answer

 Do French Bulldogs get hip dysplasia?

-Yes — roughly 30% of Frenchies have hip dysplasia by OFA imaging standards (one of the highest rates of any small breed).
+Yes.
+Roughly 30% of Frenchies have hip dysplasia by OFA imaging standards (one of the highest rates of any small breed).
 Compounded by their compact body and forward-shifted weight distribution.
 Symptoms: bunny-hopping gait, reluctance to jump or use stairs, hindlimb stiffness after rest, muscle wasting in the hindquarters.
 Treatment: weight management (overweight Frenchies have dramatically worse outcomes), joint supplements (glucosamine, chondroitin, omega-3), Adequan injections, anti-inflammatories (carprofen, Galliprant), physiotherapy.
-Calgary surgical options: femoral head ostectomy (FHO) $2,500–$4,500, total hip replacement $7,000–$12,000 per side at specialty (rare in Frenchies due to size).
+Calgary surgical options: femoral head ostectomy (FHO) $2,500 to $4,500, total hip replacement $7,000 to $12,000 per side at specialty (rare in Frenchies due to size).
 Most Frenchies manage without surgery using conservative care.

 What is conjunctivitis in Frenchies and why is it chronic?

 Extremely common in Frenchies due to prominent eyes, shallow sockets, and narrow tear ducts.
-Chronic conjunctivitis often develops as part of broader Frenchie allergic disease (allergy presents in eyes, ears, and skin simultaneously).
-Symptoms: red eyes, mucus/pus discharge, squinting, third eyelid showing.
+Chronic conjunctivitis often develops as part of broader Frenchie allergic disease (allergy presents in eyes, ears, and skin at the same time).
+Symptoms: red eyes, mucus or pus discharge, squinting, third eyelid showing.
 Causes: bacterial (often secondary to allergy), viral, irritation, tear duct blockage, dry eye.
-Treatment: prescription antibiotic drops (Tobrex, ciprofloxacin), sterile saline flushing, addressing underlying allergy.
-Calgary cost: $150–$300 per vet visit.
-For chronic cases, specialty ophthalmology consultation ($400–$600) to rule out tear duct issues, dry eye, ulceration.
-Prevention: daily face/eye cleaning, allergy management, avoid putting your face near strange dogs (Frenchies prone to eye trauma when greeting).
+Treatment: prescription antibiotic drops (Tobrex, ciprofloxacin), sterile saline flushing, addressing the underlying allergy.
+Calgary cost runs $150 to $300 per vet visit.
+For chronic cases, specialty ophthalmology consultation ($400 to $600) to rule out tear duct issues, dry eye, or ulceration.
+Prevention: daily face and eye cleaning, allergy management, avoid putting your face near strange dogs (Frenchies are prone to eye trauma when greeting).

 Why do French Bulldogs need a harness instead of a collar?

 Three reasons: (1) brachycephalic airway anatomy means tracheal pressure is dangerous, especially during exercise.
-(2) Frenchies are prone to mild tracheal collapse — collar pressure accelerates damage.
-(3) Eye proptosis risk — sudden leash jerk on a collar can cause eye to pop out.
+(2) Frenchies are prone to mild tracheal collapse.
+Collar pressure speeds up damage.
+(3) Eye proptosis risk.
+A sudden leash jerk on a collar can cause the eye to pop out.
 Use a back-clip or vest-style harness.
 Step-in harnesses (Puppia, RuffWear Front Range) work well on Frenchie body shape.
 Avoid: head halters, choke chains, prong collars (all dangerous on brachycephalic dogs).
 Collars are okay for ID tags only, never for leash attachment.
-Frenchies should never be tied out unattended on a leash — strangulation risk if they panic.
+Frenchies should never be tied out unattended on a leash because of strangulation risk if they panic.

 Should I get pet insurance for my French Bulldog?